Wierdox/godot_pinned_debugger_tabs/README.md

 # Godot Plugin: Pinned Debugger Tabs for 3.x and 4.x
+### Check branches for a version's AssetLib source
 Auto opens a pinned Debugger tab on project run.

 To pin a tab, press the newly added Pin Tab button on the Debugger tab bar.